-Ocean Currents: The general movement of mass of ocean water in a definite direction is called ocean current, which is like water stream (river)) draining on the land surface of Earth.
+Ocean Currents: The general movement of mass of ocean water in a definite direction is called ocean current, which is more or less similar to water stream (river)) draining on the land surface of Earth.

 Perigean Tide: The tide generated at the nearest position of the moon with the Earth is called Perigean tide, which is 15 to 20 % higher than the normal tides because the tidal force of the moon is most powerful.